Souhegan High School: Division I Exhibition

 The Division I Exhibition is designed to help students recognize and acknowledge their progress in the Souhegan High School Academic Learner Expectations and the Mission Statement.
 It is a multipart process for sophomore students moving into their junior year.
 The first part of the process is for a student to complete a portfolio of 9th and 10th grade work reflecting on this work through the lens of the learner expectations.
 Next, using the information in the portfolio, students write a reaction to their entire Division I (9th and 10th grade) experience.
 The final part of the process is the exhibition, students participate in the form of a 45-minute "roundtable" where the student presents his/her portfolio and written reaction in the company of his/her advisor, parents, peers, and a second Souhegan staff member.
 The Division I Exhibition is a graduation requirement.
 Students who do not complete the Division I Exhibition will work with their advisor and counselor to develop a plan for meeting this requirement.

-Junior Research Project
+Junior Learning Project

-The Junior Research Project, a graduation requirement, is a research writing process that culminates with a comprehensive research paper written in the spring of the junior year.
-As part of the World Studies curriculum, students gain research and writing skills that aid them in the completion of this paper.
-In their final product, students exhibit their competence in the Academic Learner Expectations.
+The Junior Learning Project, or JLP, a graduation requirement, is a research writing process that culminates with two comprehensive research papers written during fall/winter and spring junior year.
+As part of the World Studies curriculum, students gain research and writing skills that aid them in the completion of these papers.
+Of the two papers, the former will be completed as a part of the World Studies: English curriculum, while the latter is completed as a part of the World Studies: Social Studies curriculum.
+In their final products, students exhibit their competence in the Academic Learner Expectations.
 The Junior Research Project is a graduation requirement.